arduino/docs-content/content/software/app-lab/tutorials/04.examples/all-examples.md

 ---
 title: Arduino® UNO Q Applications
 description: An overview of various applications developed for the Arduino® UNO Q platform, showcasing unique functionalities from environmental monitoring to machine learning.
-author: Karl Söderby
+author: Karl Söderby and Christopher Méndez
 tags: [AI, Computer Vision, Audio Classification, Arduino App Lab]
 ---

 ## Overview

 This article provides a comprehensive overview of various applications developed for the Arduino® UNO Q platform.
 Each application showcases unique functionalities, from environmental monitoring to machine learning, leveraging the capabilities of the Arduino ecosystem.
-Below is a summary of each example, detailing the app's purpose, functionality, and components used.
+Below is a summary of each example, detailing the App's purpose, functionality, and components used.

 ## Requirements